Woodhull Raceway History

 Woodhull Raceway was opened in 1965 by George Williams who with his two sons, Jim and Bob designed and constructed the track.
-2018 will mark the 54th consecutive season of continuous race activity at the historic Steuben County New York facility now under the ownership and promotion of Harrison Valley businessman, Ted White.
+2021 will mark the 56th consecutive season of continuous race activity at the historic Steuben County New York facility now under the ownership and promotion of Nikki and Terry Brewer.

-In the 51-year history there have been only four different owners of the track, the Williams Family from 1965 thru 1997.
-Scott and Amy Drake of Lindley, New York from 1998 thru 2004, Vern Wasson of Jersey Shore, Pa from 2005 thru 2009 and current owners Ted and Brandi White starting in 2010.
+In the 56-year history there have been only four different owners of the track, the Williams Family from 1965 thru 1997.
+Scott and Amy Drake of Lindley, New York from 1998 thru 2004, Vern Wasson of Jersey Shore, Pa from 2005 thru 2009, Ted and Brandi White of Harrison Valley, PA from 2010 thru 2019, and current owners Nikki and Terry Brewer of Jasper, NY starting in 2020.

 The configuration of Woodhull Raceway is a very high banked one-third of a mile red clay oval.
 The “Paperclip” design of Woodhull, with its long straight a ways and highly banked tight turns, make it a very unique track to drivers and spectators alike.